Signiant/ecs-cluster-scaledown/README.md

 # Warnings / Known Issues

 While this is selectively terminating instances, if the ECS cluster / Autoscaling group is set up with multiple availability zones, terminating one or more instances in a given availability zone can result in an imbalance between the zones.
-This, in turn, can result in a new instance being launched to blaance the zones, and then a random instance being terminated to keep the cluster size in line with the desired count.
+This, in turn, can result in a new instance being launched to balance the zones, and then a random instance being terminated to keep the cluster size in line with the desired count.